 Tires Load Range b vs c

-In the tire market, the most common tire load ranges for light trucks are B, C, D, and E. If you are interested in shifting tire sizes or types, understanding load range is an absolute must for you.
+The most common tire load ranges for light trucks in the tire market are B, C, D, and E. Understanding load range is an absolute must for you if you are interested in shifting tire sizes or types.
 It is the indicator to determine the maximum level of load that a tire can support in the maximum air pressure.
-We invite you to take a tour through the load range B vs C confrontation to learn further detail.
+We invite you to take a tour through the load range B and C confrontation to learn further detail.

 Load Range B